-The Washita Theatre opened in 1941 — replacing an original building which was destroyed by fire.
-Designed by architect Jack Corgan, it featured a round tower structure in the center of the facade which was decorated in bands of red porcelain.
+The Washita Theatre opened in 1941 with Ginger Rogers in “"Tom, Dick and Harry” & Bud Abbot & Lou Costello in “Hold That Ghost”.
+It replaced an original Washita Theatre which was destroyed by fire.
+Designed by architect Jack Corgan, it featured a round tower structure in the center of the façade which was decorated in bands of red porcelain.
 It had a seating capacity for 900, in orchestra and balcony levels.
 The Washita Theatre remained a movie house for the next sixty years, but finally closed in April 2001.

-The Chickasha Community Theatre purchased the Washita Theatre in downtown Chickasha, Oklahoma and renovated and restored the theater into a venue for their theater productions.
+The Chickasha Community Theatre purchased the Washita Theatre in downtown Chickasha, Oklahoma and renovated and restored the theatre into a venue for their theatre productions.
 The group had operated since 1994 without a permanent home and the purchase of the once immensely popular movie house fulfilled their dream.

-The original artwork remains although it has been covered by burlap to contain sound in the now-twinned theater.
+The original artwork remains although it has been covered by burlap to contain sound in the now-twinned theatre.

 The balcony had been previously enclosed to form a second screen.

-The transformation into a legitimate theater was take to nearly two years (back in 2001), although this was a little optimistic, and completion came in late-2009.
+The transformation into a legitimate theatre was take to nearly two years (back in 2001), although this was a little optimistic, and completion came in late-2009.